Peptide Reconstitution Calculator

 Concentration expresses how much of a substance is present per unit of solution volume.
 When expressed as milligrams per milliliter (mg/mL), it answers: "How many milligrams of compound are in each milliliter of this solution?"
 This is a fundamental concept in chemistry.
 A higher concentration means more mass per unit volume; a lower concentration means less mass per unit volume.
 The relationship is linear — double the diluent volume and you halve the concentration.

-The Two Formulas
+The Three Formulas

 Formula 1 — Concentration